 As a rule, accepting gifts or favours, other than of nominal value, from customers or suppliers or prospective customers or suppliers, is considered to be a conflict of interest.
 Additionally, frequent gifts from one source of any value should not be accepted.
 Employees may not engage in conduct that could be interpreted as directly or indirectly seeking, receiving or providing a bribe or kickback.
-Remember that a bribe includes giving, offering, promising or accepting anything of value to obtain favorable treatment and doesn't have to be money - all of these are forbidden by Corus.
+Remember that a bribe includes giving, offering, promising or accepting anything of value to obtain favourable treatment and doesn't have to be money - all of these are forbidden by Corus.
 You may be invited to and attend legitimate business events or conferences.
-If you are in doubt or have any potential concerns, always speak to your leader or you can reach out directly to the Executive Vice President and Chief Financial Officer or the Executive Vice President and General Counsel any time.
+If you are in doubt or have any potential concerns, always speak to your leader or you can reach out directly to the Co-Chief Executive Officer and Chief Financial Officer or the CLO any time.
+For more particular information, see Corus' Anti-Bribery, Anti-Corruption and Sanctions Policy.